Understanding Party Wall Agreements In The City Of Toronto

 As it turned out, my attached neighbours kindly accepted my offer of $2500 in exchange for their Party Wall Agreement, which is the sum I would have otherwise spent going back to the Committee.
-In a lovely gesture, they used the funds to build a new privacy fence between our back yards, which I thought very kind of them.
+In a lovely gesture, they used the funds to build a new privacy fence between our back yards, which I thought was very kind of them.

 Check out these other Tales From Tennis Crescent posts!